MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 1. Open the BankCustomer.cs file.

-1. Add public fields to the class definition for `fName`, `lName`, and `accNumber`.
-Initialize the fields using default values.
+1. Add the following public fields to the class definition:

     ```csharp